Prohelion/prohelion.github.io/_documentation/Battery_Management_System/BMU_Communications_Protocol/Overview.md

 # BMS BMU Vehicle Communications Protocol

 This document describes the communications protocol used between the [Battery Management Unit](http://localhost:4000/Battery_Management_System/User_Manual/Overview.html) (BMU) and the vehicle in the Prohelion Battery Management System (BMS).
-Internal communications between the BMS BMU and BMS Cell Management Units (CMUs) are described in another [document]?
+Internal communications between the BMS BMU and BMS CMUs are described in another [document]?
 (TRI67.009) but should not be needed for a typical end-user. (todo)

 ---